Arccotangent/pacchat/P2P-PROTOCOL.md

 PacChat P2P communicates over TCP port 14581.
 The protocol is still in development and will be documented here as development progresses.

+The experimental P2P protocol is very messy and most certainly has serious bugs.
+It might not work at all in its current state.

 ## 101 ping

 Currently unused by PacChat, but the functionality is still built in.
 You can telnet to a PacChat server and send `101 ping` to it, it will respond with `102 pong`